KubeVirt SR-IOV Integration

 Note

 NVIDIA NICs require the mlx5_core driver inside the guest.
-Verify the module is loaded:
+If no network interface appears but lspci shows the device, run modprobe mlx5_core.

 Guest Driver Note